ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 # How to build OpenCog with all dependencies #

 Building OpenCog is a moving target.
-As of 27th of April 2018, these instructions work on Ubuntu 18.04 LTS.
+As of 4th of May 2018, these instructions work on Ubuntu 18.04 LTS.

 NOTE: I encountered an error with Link-Grammar when building OpenCog.
 Apparently version 5.5 will fix this issue.
 So this guide does not work in its current state.